Carnitas

 Instructions

-- Cut the pork into strips about 2 inches by 3/4 inches in size (do not trim any of the fat).
+- Cut the pork into strips approximately 2 inches by 3/4 inches in size (do not trim any of the fat off).

 - Place the pork strips in a high-sided skillet, and add just enough cold water to barely cover the pork.

-- Reduce the heat more, and keep cooking the pork for about another 30 minutes, turning the meat every 10 minutes or so, until the fat has rendered out, and the pork is browned all over.
+- Reduce the heat more, somewhere between low and medium low, and keep cooking the pork for about another 30 minutes, turning the meat every 10 minutes or so, until the fat has rendered out, and the pork is browned all over.

 - Serve and enjoy!